ComfyBear41/Test-holograms/README.md

 ![photo2](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step2.png)

 In this case, the program used different scales and hence the three files.
-But it'will depend purely in the number of cases you test.
+But it will depend purely in the number of cases you test.

 ### Binary hologram generation